stock2shop/website/content/help/how-to/managing-variants.md

 Key points to remember:

-1. All grouped skus must have options, ie: if one of the variations/skus of a product has a size and colour then all the variations/skus of the product should have a size and colour
+1. All grouped SKUs must have options, ie: if one of the variations/SKUs of a product has a size and colour then all the variations/SKUs of the product should have a size and colour
-2. Keep your values of your options uniform, ie: if you are giving one sku a size value of "XL" don't have other skus that say "Extra Large" on a product
+2. Keep your values of your options uniform, ie: if you are giving one SKU a size value of "XL" don't have other SKUs that say "Extra Large" on a product

 Below are some valuable resources to understanding  variable products:
 [Products and variants](/documentation/key-concepts/products-variants/)